jedrzejratajczak/Scanner-simulator/README.md

 * [Contact](#contact)

 ## General info
-Program works on linux based systems (checked for Debian distro).
-Server and client has to be used on the same system as far.
+Program tested on windows 10 system.
-You will be notified with available commands after the program's execution.
+You can be notified with available commands after typing 'help' command in console.
 Defaultly there are 3 terminals (TER1, TER2, TER3), 10 new workers without work time and they are assigned to 10 cards.
-Notice that you need to use one of default terminals firstly.
+Also you are assigned to the TER2.
+You can change your terminal, login and password in "Constant.py" file in ServerPckg and ClientPckg folders.
-Program's main role is to count a work time of every worker who have to use the rfid card on enter and exit.
+Program's main role is to count a work time of every worker who have used the rfid card to enter and exit.

 ## Screenshots
 ![Example screenshot](./img/work_example.PNG)